PhenixCollaboration/web/_results/hepdata_instructions.md

 * Leftover .tar, .gz or .tgz files accidentally checked into the repository
 * Missing image files with only the thumbnail images provided.
 Images are optional but if this option is selected it must be done right
-* Mismatch between the data and the provided optional image
+* Mismatch between the data and the provided optional images

 ##### Correcting Errors in a Finalized Submission
-It is strongly recommended to pay close attention to the content of your submission i.e. numerical values of the the data points, error bars, labels and scales of axes etc, such that the submission is final and would never need any adjustments.
+It is strongly recommended to pay close attention to the content of your submission i.e. numerical values of the the data points, error bars, labels and scales of axes etc, such that the finalized material is indeed final and would never need any adjustments.

-If, despite best effort, there is an inaccuracy in a finalized submission it can still be corrected. by the HEPData coordinator for PHENIX who must personally resubmit the package with the corrections included.
+If, despite best effort, there is an inaccuracy in a finalized submission it can still be corrected by the HEPData coordinator for PHENIX who must personally resubmit the package with the corrections included.
 In that case, a **new version** of the HEPData entry is created on the portal and becomes available by default under the same HEPData ID, while the old version is still available